Glossary

 E.g. you might have one step that uses the map operator to increment a number by one, and a second step which uses the map operator to decrement a number by five.
 Both use the same operator, and thus shape of transformation, but are distinct steps.

-A string key that uniquely identifies a step for recovery so data is routed correctly.
+A hierarchical dotted-path string key that uniquely identifies a step for recovery so data is routed correctly.
+Step names are assembled into step IDs by periods.

 A step which is an instance of a stateful operator.